This week’s coloring page gets right to the point: Rejoice Always.

 What’s more, it’s the right choice.
 It’s the response God expects from us:

-- When I am tired and weary, I can choose to rejoice.
+- Even when I am tired and weary, I can choose to rejoice.

-- When things don’t go my way, I can choose to rejoice.
+- Even when things don’t go my way, I can choose to rejoice.

 - When trials come, I can choose to rejoice.